PilotsEYE.tv

 The Golden Gate – not a cloud in the sky

 San Francisco is known for the fog banks that drift over its hills from the sea and conceal the city’s landmarks most of the time.
 The weather must love Jürgen Raps.
-On every day of shooting the bridge revealed itself in all its glory especially on the day of the direct flyover in 600 meters for which special authorization was granted.
+On every day of shooting, the bridge revealed itself in all its glory, especially on the day of the direct flyover in 600 meters for which special authorization was granted.
 That was a retirement present from NorCal TRACON, Northern California air traffic control.

-Greenland, land of beauty
+Greenland, the land of beauty

 The unusual route permits a rare view of the northernmost active volcano on earth, the Beerenberg volcano on the island of Jan Mayen.
-The film offers endlessly expansive views when crossing Greenland along the 75th parallel such as e.g. a view of the beautiful Keyser Franz Josef Fjord.
+The film offers endlessly expansive views when crossing Greenland along the 75th parallel, such as, e.g., a view of the beautiful Keyser Franz Josef Fjord.

 Swinging runway